itmam07/dotfiles/README.md

 ### Installation

-This is all you need.
+This is all you need to do:

 ```
 git clone git@github.com:itmam07/dotfiles.git
 cd dotfiles
-stow */
+sh install.sh
 ```